-The Ferrari 250 California - launched in 1957 - is one of the most iconic cars ever created.
-Half a century later, though, came another 'California'.
-The 2008 model was designed by Pininfarina - the legendary Italian design house.
-Superb aerodynamics were key to the car's styling.
-An 'F1-Trac' traction-control set-up helped keep the power usable - especially when exiting bends and corners!
+The Ferrari 250 California – released in \’57 – was one of the most iconic cars ever created.
+A tad over half a century later, came another California.
+Designed by Pininfarina, seamless aerodynamics were key to the new car\’s styling.
+And the 2008 California was light.
+Both chassis and body were aluminium.

-The F1-style Manettino dials on the California's steering-wheel modulated the gearbox, suspension and traction-control settings.
-Should even their limits be exceeded, an automatic roll bar - and front and side airbags - were deployed.
-There was a choice of Comfort or Sport modes.
-At track-days, however, safety controls could be switched off ... apart from ABS braking, that is.
+The F1-style steering-wheel featured Manettino dials.
+They modulated the gearbox, suspension and traction-control settings.
+The latter came in the form of the F1-Trac set-up.
+Should those systems\’ limits still be exceeded, an automatic roll bar was deployed.
+As well as front and side airbags.
+The California could be set to Comfort or Sport mode, too.
+At track-days, however – or, indeed, at any other time – the safety controls could be switched off.
+Apart from ABS braking, that is.

-The California produced power in abundance.
-Its 4,300cc V8 made 460bhp.
+Ferrari\’s 4,300cc V8 engine made 460bhp.
 That catapulted the California to 193mph.
 Torque was on tap from way down low.
-A 7-speed semi-automatic transmission saw to that.
-The California was light - its chassis and body both fashioned from aluminium.
-Inside, there was a roomy and comfortable cabin.
-And plenty of luggage-space.
-The retractable top completed the set of creature comforts.
-So, like its fabled 250 predecessor, the Ferrari California was built for speed.
-But - also like that car - it was kitted out for cruising, should that have been what was required.
+The 7-speed semi-automatic transmission saw to that.
+Unlike some supercars, the California\’s cabin was roomy and comfortable.
+There was a retractable top.
+And plenty of luggage-space was provided.
+So, the Ferrari California was built for speed.
+To that extent, it echoed its fabled 250 predecessor.
+But – in common with that design classic – it was kitted out for cruising, too, if required.